Al-Palchevskiy/2020PAWProject/ArduinoCode/ATcommands/Readme.txt

 ATcommands is script to read parameters of the HC-05 bluetooth module when connected to Teensy 3.6 with Serial1 port
+To make changes to HC-05 parameters, HC-05 needs to be booted into "AT Command mode" To do this hold down the button on the HC-05 module as Teensy is powered up.
+Then you can upload and run ATcommands.ino script on Teensy.
+This script print out current parameters of HC-05 module.
+To change parameters feel free to add own lines to the script.
+Once done, reload teensyClient.ino to Teensy.